shapedthought/vb365_search/README.md

 - limit - This will limit the number of results returned (default is 30, max is 10000)
 - print_results - This will print the results to the screen (default is False)

+### Logout

+You can stop the restore session by using the "logout" command.

 ## Examples

 ### Login